ditikrushna/cloud-regions-info/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors who help maintain and improve this package
-- Cloud provider documentation and APIs that make this possible

 ## Support

 If you encounter any issues or have questions, please: